Tammy-Tyberg/TammyShutterflyProj/README.md

 ---

 ### 🔤 Additional Improvements (Future Work)

+#### 🧪 Testing (TODO)

+Testing is still in progress.
+Current plans:

+- Refactored `UndoRedoManager` to be more modular and testable.
+- Move `CanvasAction` command classes away from referencing `CanvasViewModel` directly — ideally pass in a minimal interface or just a data list.
+- Otherwise create a mock ViewModel or fake image list for unit testing commands in isolation.

+---

 - Move hardcoded strings to resource files for localization support
 - Support image rotation as an extra gesture mode